CSIRO Purchase Order terms and conditions for supply of Goods and/or Services

 Moral Right means right of integrity of authorship, right of attribution of authorship, right not to have authorship falsely attributed, and any right of a similar nature conferred by statute that exists, or may come to exist, in the Contract Material.

-Purchase Order means CSIRO’s purchase order form including any other documents incorporated by reference in that form.
+Purchase Order means CSIRO’s purchase order form including any other documents incorporated by reference in that form (provided such documents are provided by Supplier or reasonably accessible to Supplier).

-Services means the services to be performed by the Supplier as described in the Purchase Order which may include additional and ad hoc services as agreed with CSIRO in writing from time to time.
+Services means the services to be performed by the Supplier as described in the Purchase Order.

 Supplier means the person or entity identified on the Purchase Order who is to provide the Goods and/or Services, and where the Supplier includes more than one person, those persons jointly and severally.